 Pass The Rock Youth Basketball Programs

-Callinan Rec Center; Analy High School; El Molino High School, Sebastopol, CA
+Callinan Rec Center; Analy High School; El Molino High School, 5405 Snyder Lane, Sebastopol, CA 94928

 About

-Pass The Rock Youth Basketball Programs offers travel teams, clinics, Big Kid Ballers sessions, a 3 x 3 Series, camps, and private trainings.
-The program runs Spring Travel Teams and Spring/Summer Travel Teams, including ORANGE, WHITE, and BLACK teams organized by grade levels.
+Pass The Rock Youth Basketball Programs offers travel teams, clinics, Big Kid Ballers, a 3 x 3 Series, camps, private trainings, and summer travel teams.
+The program includes both Orange (3rd–7th grade) and Black (8th–12th grade) team options, as well as separate summer travel teams for these grade levels.

 • Ages: 8–18 years old

-Pass The Rock Youth Basketball Programs states that its philosophy is to create thinkers and players of adaptation in a competitive atmosphere, with a primary focus on building players for the next level as well as creating a team that can succeed now.
-The mission statement notes a focus on teamwork, skill development, and emotional growth, with a plan that everyone leaves the season with more confidence and a stronger skill set and IQ, and describes the program as providing professional basketball services in a competitive and educational environment.
-The program highlights travel teams organized by grade levels as ORANGE (3rd–5th), WHITE (6th–12th), and BLACK (8th–12th/9th–12th), and uses the hashtag #effortandattitude!.
+Pass The Rock Youth Basketball Programs states that its philosophy is to create thinkers and players of adaptation in a competitive atmosphere, with a primary focus on building players for the next level as well as creating a team that can succeed in the present season.
+The stated focus includes teamwork, skill development, emotional growth, and the goal that everyone leaves the season with more confidence and a stronger skill set and IQ, offering professional basketball services in a competitive and educational environment.
+The program has a no-refund policy, with pro-rated credit available for Pass The Rock activities for up to six months if a schedule is cut or cancelled, and missed activities are not credited.

-Director, lead trainer, and head coach Nic Pederson is a former international professional player who played in nine countries across five continents.
-He graduated from Cardinal Newman High School in Santa Rosa, CA with a league championship, an MVP award, and a McDonald’s All-American award, and later earned another MVP at SRJC before transferring to Cal State Stanislaus, where he completed a degree in Physical Education with a concentration in Coaching and played one season.
-Nic Pederson is in his second season as the head varsity boys’ basketball coach at Analy High School in Sebastopol, CA, and previously led the men’s and women’s varsity teams at Credo High School in Rohnert Park, CA, where in his first season he led the men’s team to its first league title, a sectional run, and advancement to the state tournament.
-The leadership and coaching group also includes Kenny Alexander (assistant coach, Analy High Varsity Boys), Jim Fagundes (head coach, Credo JV Girls), Jackson Zapp (head coach, Analy JV Boys), Nick Zapp (assistant coach, Analy JV Boys), and Cyrus Condon (head coach, Analy Frosh Boys).
+The program is led by Director, Lead Trainer, and Head Coach Nic Pederson, who is also the head coach of the Analy High Varsity Boys team and a former professional player.
+The leadership team also includes Kenny Alexander, assistant coach for Analy High Varsity Boys, and Cyrus Condon, head coach for Analy Frosh Boys.
+Nic Pederson is a former international professional player who played in nine different countries across five continents, graduated from Cardinal Newman High School (Santa Rosa, CA) with a league championship, an MVP award, and a McDonald’s All-American award, and began his college career at SRJC where he earned another MVP award.
+He later transferred to Cal State Stanislaus, where he played one season before graduating with a degree in Physical Education with a concentration in Coaching.
+Nic finished his second season as head varsity basketball coach for the men’s team at Analy High School, making the league tournament and a sectional bid, and previously led the men’s and women’s varsity teams at Credo High School (Rohnert Park, CA), where in his first season he led the men’s team to its first league title, a sectional run, and an appearance in the state tournament.

 • Ages: 8–18 years old

-Pass The Rock Youth Basketball Programs states that its philosophy is to create thinkers and players of adaptation in a competitive atmosphere, with a primary focus on building players for the next level as well as creating a team that can succeed now.
-The mission statement notes a focus on teamwork, skill development, and emotional growth, with a plan that everyone leaves the season with more confidence and a stronger skill set and IQ, and describes the program as providing professional basketball services in a competitive and educational environment.
-The program highlights travel teams organized by grade levels as ORANGE (3rd–5th), WHITE (6th–12th), and BLACK (8th–12th/9th–12th), and uses the hashtag #effortandattitude!.
+Pass The Rock Youth Basketball Programs states that its philosophy is to create thinkers and players of adaptation in a competitive atmosphere, with a primary focus on building players for the next level as well as creating a team that can succeed in the present season.
+The stated focus includes teamwork, skill development, emotional growth, and the goal that everyone leaves the season with more confidence and a stronger skill set and IQ, offering professional basketball services in a competitive and educational environment.
+The program has a no-refund policy, with pro-rated credit available for Pass The Rock activities for up to six months if a schedule is cut or cancelled, and missed activities are not credited.

-Director, lead trainer, and head coach Nic Pederson is a former international professional player who played in nine countries across five continents.
-He graduated from Cardinal Newman High School in Santa Rosa, CA with a league championship, an MVP award, and a McDonald’s All-American award, and later earned another MVP at SRJC before transferring to Cal State Stanislaus, where he completed a degree in Physical Education with a concentration in Coaching and played one season.
-Nic Pederson is in his second season as the head varsity boys’ basketball coach at Analy High School in Sebastopol, CA, and previously led the men’s and women’s varsity teams at Credo High School in Rohnert Park, CA, where in his first season he led the men’s team to its first league title, a sectional run, and advancement to the state tournament.
-The leadership and coaching group also includes Kenny Alexander (assistant coach, Analy High Varsity Boys), Jim Fagundes (head coach, Credo JV Girls), Jackson Zapp (head coach, Analy JV Boys), Nick Zapp (assistant coach, Analy JV Boys), and Cyrus Condon (head coach, Analy Frosh Boys).
+The program is led by Director, Lead Trainer, and Head Coach Nic Pederson, who is also the head coach of the Analy High Varsity Boys team and a former professional player.
+The leadership team also includes Kenny Alexander, assistant coach for Analy High Varsity Boys, and Cyrus Condon, head coach for Analy Frosh Boys.
+Nic Pederson is a former international professional player who played in nine different countries across five continents, graduated from Cardinal Newman High School (Santa Rosa, CA) with a league championship, an MVP award, and a McDonald’s All-American award, and began his college career at SRJC where he earned another MVP award.
+He later transferred to Cal State Stanislaus, where he played one season before graduating with a degree in Physical Education with a concentration in Coaching.
+Nic finished his second season as head varsity basketball coach for the men’s team at Analy High School, making the league tournament and a sectional bid, and previously led the men’s and women’s varsity teams at Credo High School (Rohnert Park, CA), where in his first season he led the men’s team to its first league title, a sectional run, and an appearance in the state tournament.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.